AliIbrahim996/SE2_guidline/Session4/README.md

         </html>
     ```

-This program is extremely simple and you really did not need to use PHP to create a page like this.
+This program is extremely simple, and you really did not need to use PHP to create a page like this.
 All it does is display: Hello World using the PHP `echo` statement.
 Note that the file does not need to be executable or special in any way.
 The server finds out that this file needs to be interpreted by PHP because you used the ".php" extension, which the server is configured to pass on to PHP.
 Think of this as a normal HTML file which happens to have a set of special tags available to you that do a lot of interesting things.

 When PHP parses a file, it looks for opening and closing tags, which are <?php and ?> which tell PHP to start and stop interpreting the code between them.
-Parsing in this manner allows PHP to be embedded in all sorts of different documents, as everything outside of a pair of opening and closing tags is ignored by the PHP parser.
+Parsing in this manner allows PHP to be embedded in all sorts of different documents, as everything outside a pair of opening and closing tags is ignored by the PHP parser.
   PHP includes a short echo tag <?= which is a short-hand to the more verbose <?php echo.

 > Example #1 PHP Opening and Closing Tags